Meg4Bit/mutmut/README.rst

 Another option is to run ``mutmut-check.sh`` script.

-It requires env variable $MUTMUT=PATH_TO_MUTMUT to be set and should be run from project dir.
+It requires env variable $MUTMUT=PATH_TO_MUTMUT to be set and should be run from the project dir.
 If necessary the project under test can be added to PYTHONPATH.

 ``mutmut-check.sh`` uses the folowing arguments which correspond to Mutmut arguments: